cran/DatabaseConnector/README.md

 install.packages("DatabaseConnector")
 ```

-To download and use the JDBC drivers for BigQuery, Impala, or Netezza, see [these instructions](http://ohdsi.github.io/DatabaseConnector/reference/jdbcDrivers.html).
+To download and use the JDBC drivers for Oracle, SQL Server, PDW, PostgreSQL, or RedShift, you can use the `downloadJdbcDrivers()` function.
+For BigQuery, Impala, or Netezza, see [these instructions](http://ohdsi.github.io/DatabaseConnector/reference/jdbcDrivers.html).

 To be able to use Windows authentication for SQL Server, you have to install the JDBC driver.
-Download the .exe from [Microsoft](http://www.microsoft.com/en-us/download/details.aspx?displaylang=en&id=11774) and run it, thereby extracting its contents to a folder.
-In the extracted folder you will find the file sqljdbc_4.0/enu/auth/x64/sqljdbc_auth.dll (64-bits) or sqljdbc_4.0/enu/auth/x86/sqljdbc_auth.dll (32-bits), which needs to be moved to location on the system path, for example to c:/windows/system32.
+Download the .zip from [Microsoft](https://docs.microsoft.com/en-us/sql/connect/jdbc/download-microsoft-jdbc-driver-for-sql-server?view=sql-server-ver15) and extract its contents to a folder.
+In the extracted folder you will find the file sqljdbc_9.2/enu/auth/x64/mssql-jdbc_auth-9.2.0.x64.dll (64-bits) or ssqljdbc_9.2/enu/auth/x86/mssql-jdbc_auth-9.2.0.x86.dll (32-bits), which needs to be moved to location on the system path, for example to c:/windows/system32.
 If you not have write access to any folder in the system path, you can also specify the path to the folder containing the dll by setting the environmental variable `PATH_TO_AUTH_DLL`, so for example `Sys.setenv("PATH_TO_AUTH_DLL" = "c:/temp")`.

 User Documentation
 ==================
-Documentation can be found on the [package website](https://ohdsi.github.io/DatabaseConnector).
+Documentation can be found on the [package website](https://ohdsi.github.io/DatabaseConnector/).

 PDF versions of the documentation are also available:
 * Vignette: [Using DatabaseConnector](https://github.com/OHDSI/DatabaseConnector/raw/master/inst/doc/UsingDatabaseConnector.pdf)